"Head-to-head in Kwahu": Akufo-Addo & Mahama’s forehead greeting goes viral

 Akufo-Addo Meets Mahama at Kwahu Easter Celebration, Their 'Head Greetings' Spark Reactions

-- Former President Akufo-Addo visited President Mahama during Kwahu's vibrant Easter celebrations
+- Former President Nana Akufo-Addo met President John Mahama during vibrant Easter celebrations held in Kwahu

-- A memorable forehead greeting between the leaders sparked diverse reactions on social media
+- A memorable forehead greeting between the two Ghanaian leaders sparked diverse reactions on social media

-- The encounter highlighted mutual respect and connection amidst Ghana's rich cultural festivities
+- The encounter highlighted mutual respect and connection amid the country's rich cultural festivities for Easter 2026

-Former President Nana Akufo-Addo on Saturday paid a courtesy call on President John Mahama while both leaders were in Kwahu for the Easter celebrations.
+Former President Nana Akufo-Addo paid a courtesy call to President John Mahama while both leaders were in Kwahu for the Easter celebrations on April 4, 2026.

 The meeting took place as President Mahama participated in activities surrounding the Kwahu Business Forum, a key event held alongside the enclave's annual Easter festivities.